icmccorm/mirilli/README.md

 * `src.tar.gz` - the raw source code for our tool and data compliation scripts.

-* `data.tar.gz` - the contents of the [crates.io](https://crates.io) database on 9/20/2023 and the raw output from our data collection steps described in Section 3 of our paper.
+* `data.tar.gz` -  the raw output from our data collection steps described in Section 3 of our paper.

+* `crates.tar.gz` - the contents of the [crates.io](https://crates.io) database on 9/20/2023.

 * `appendix.pdf` - the Appendix of our paper.

 * `preprint.pdf` - A preprint of our paper.

-* `docker-image.tar.gz` - a Docker image containing the contents of the previous files and a working build of our tool.
+* `x86-docker-image.tar.gz` - an x86 Docker image containing a working build of our tool.

 You will need `appendix.pdf`, `preprint.pdf`, `DATASET.md`, `USAGE.md`, and `docker-image.tar.gz` for the evaluation.